wagnerjfr/kafka-cluster-docker/README.md

 done
 ```
 #### Unique consumer
-This consumer will from all the 3 topic partitions.
+This consumer will consume from all the 3 topic partitions.
 ```
 $ docker run -d --net kafkanet --name consumer4 \
   kafka-oel7:latest bin/kafka-console-consumer.sh \